 To continue this biblical pattern we should expect these two characteristics of a light trigger to apply to the determination of each new year.
 Num 28:14 has the expression "each month throughout the months of the year".
 Hence a year consists of whole months, and the months are numbered as seen in Lev 23.
 We need to consider a light trigger that determines the first month.
 To be consistent with the pattern having the two characteristics described, we should seek a light trigger that identifies which new crescent is the first in the year, it should occur at or shortly before that event, and the trigger should not require advance prediction.
+The sun must be involved.

-As already mentioned, the sun must be involved.
 There are only four repeatable signs of the sun that recur in an annual pattern: the two equinoxes and the two solstices.
-Among these four, only the vernal equinox fits the time of the year that the Israelites left Egypt (in the first month, Ex 12:2, 41, 51) for the following reason.
+Among these four, only the vernal equinox fits the time of the year that the Israelites left Egypt for the following reason.